romil29/Broiler-tracker-by-romil/README.md

                 fcrOverall = (totalPakanTerpakaiKumulatifKg / estimatedLiveWeightKgOverall).toFixed(2);
             } else if (dailyEntries.length > 0 && initialData.populasiAwal > 0) {
-                 // Fallback FCR for cases with no ABW recorded yet but some activity
-                 // This might be less accurate, but provides a value. fcrOverall = (totalPakanTerpakaiKumulatifKg / (initialData.populasiAwal * (lastABW || 1) / 1000)).toFixed(2);
+                 // Fallback FCR for cases with no ABW recorded yet but some activity fcrOverall = (totalPakanTerpakaiKumulatifKg / (initialData.populasiAwal * (lastABW || 1) / 1000)).toFixed(2);
             }

             ringkasanDiv.innerHTML = `
                 <h2>Ringkasan Keseluruhan</h2>